yanglimath/yanglim.github.io/_pages/about.md

 $1.$ ${\bf {\small Yang~Li}}$, Shixin Zhu, Ping Li, On MDS codes with Galois hulls of arbitrary dimensions, Cryptography and Communications, 2023, 15(3): 565-587.

+## Reviewers of

+IEEE Transactions on Information Theory

+Cryptography and Communications

+Quantum Information Processing

+Journal of Applied Mathematics and Computing

+Chinese Journal of Electronics

+AIMS Mathematics

+MATHEMATICAL REVIEWS